Contains the active ingredient furosemide (frusemide)

 Things to be careful of

-Be careful driving or operating machinery until you know how frusemide affects you.
+Be careful driving or operating machinery until you know how furosemide (frusemide)

 If this occurs do not drive.

-If you drink alcohol or take strong painkillers, dizziness or lightheadedness may be worse.
+If you drink alcohol or take strong painkillers, dizziness or light-headedness may

 very dry mouth or unusual thirst